joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 An inappropriate or misconfigured service can impact the cost.

 For example, building a multi-region service when the service levels don't require high availability or geo-redundancy will increase cost without any reasonable business justification.
 Certain infrastructure resources are delivered as fix-sized building blocks.
 Ensure that these blocks are adequately sized to meet capacity demand, and deliver expected outcomes.

+##### Monitor and optimize

+Treat cost monitoring and optimization as a process, rather than a point-in-time activity.
+Conduct regular cost reviews and measure and forecast the capacity needs so that you can provision resources dynamically and scale with demand.
+Review the cost management recommendations and take action.

+Today, we will focus on: **Monitor and optimize**.